marcelowoo/marcelowoo.github.io/_pages/about.md

 Welcome to my website!

-I am an Economics PhD candidate at the University of Nottingham.
+I am an Economics PhD candidate at the University of Nottingham, with 7+ years of work experience in industry.

-I work on behavioral economics topics, specializing in discrimination and non-standard belief formation and information processing in labor markets, businesses, and organizations.
+I work on behavioral economics topics, specializing in the economic consequences of non-standard information processing and formation of beliefs, applied to labor markets, businesses, and organizations.
 In my research, I employ microeconomic modeling, as well as empirical tools such as experiments, causal inference, and machine learning.

 <!-- My research interests center around the economic consequences of non-standard belief formation and information processing, in labor markets and organizations, using a combination of theoretical modelling and causal inference. -->